Battleshots XL, a laser-cut drinking game

 Note: In the photos, the marker grid on the uprights is the exact same scale as the hole grid in the playfield.
 This means that it extends down behind the tubes, and it's awkward to get your marker in there to record shots if you have tubes placed in the first few rows.
 I fixed this in the files that I've uploaded here, so the grid on the uprights is smaller and should provide adequate clearance.

 Gameplay: It's just like the well-known Milton-Bradley Battleship game, but not suitable for kids!
 Drink when one of your ships gets hit.
 (Putting the tube back into the board, upside-down, is a good way to remember where your ships were as they start to get destroyed.)

 Gameplay modifications: Loser must consume any remaining tubes in the winner's fleet.
 Load one tube with a mystery shot.
 Some of my friends simply used the tubes as placeholders, and took a sip from their regular beer bottle when hit, a sensible modification for germophobes.

 For the foul-mouthed: It was noisy, so I was using phonetics (alfa, bravo, charlie, delta..) to call out my guesses.
 My opponent started making up his own (abortion, boobs, chlamydia, dingleberry...) and it kinda escalated from there.
 Coming up with a new word for every turn was harder than the whole rest of the game, slowed us down a lot, and made us laugh a lot harder.

 Just sayin: "Frigate" is an awesome word.

-Battleshots XL, a laser-cut drinking game by Myself is licensed under the Attribution - Non-Commercial - Share Alike license.
+Battleshots XL, a laser-cut drinking game by Myself is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.

-We're sure Myself would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure Myself would love to see what you've printed.
+Please document your print and share a Make with the community.